 If you’re interested in a building or property service in Settle that is not listed above, please contact us for advice as it is likely we can still help, or can help you find you a property professional who can help you.

-Settle is a market town and civil parish in the Local Authority District of Craven in North Yorkshire, historically in the West Riding of Yorkshire.
+Settle is a market town and civil parish in the Local Authority District of Craven in North Yorkshire.
 Served by Settle and Giggleswick Railway Stations and with links to the wider road system via the A64.

 The Naked Man Café building is believed to be the oldest café in the country.
 The property was built in 1663 and was once a public house, and it’s unusual name is thought to have originated when a man was buried naked beneath the building.